snotbubble/py_widgets_ios/cvd/readme.md

 ... who got it from blog.datalicious.com/free-download-all-australian-postcodes-geocod (now a 404 site)

-... so this 3rd-hand data may contains errors, use at your own risk
+so this 3rd-hand data may contain errors, use at your own risk